jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [persuasion]
 stakeholder_ids: [developers, equator,  publishers, funders, ethics, institutions, conferences, registries, preprints]
 stage: creation
+idea_count: 6

 ---

 * Use language and design to communicate confidence and simplicity as opposed to judgement and complexity.
 * Encourage explanation even when choices were unusual or sub-optimal.
 * Reassure authors that most research has limitations that can be addressed in Discussion sections.
-* Reassure authors that guidelines are _just_ guidelines.
+* Reassure authors that reporting guidelines are _just_ guidelines.
 * Avoid patronizing authors.
 * Consider wording instructions directly at the intended user.^JH^